cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If set, Cobbler will copy files required for the PXE netboot process to the TFTPD root directory and will also generate PXE boot configuration files for systems and profiles.

-Please refer to the {% linkup title:"Managing TFTP" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing TFTP]({% link manuals/2.8.0/3/4/4_-_Managing_TFTP.md %}) section for more details.

 ### mgmt_classes
 * **type:** List of Strings